SoftUni-Internal/interactive-content/EN/05-SOLID/03-Open-Closed-Principle.md

 **- Re-testing**
   Our code needs testing to validate it's correctness, this is an inevitable part of our jobs.

-  I
-  magine if every time we want to add new feature and do it throgh changing our old code, we have to go through all the tests we have written for it and refactor them to make them valid again.
+  Imagine if every time we want to add new feature and do it throgh changing our old code, we have to go through all the tests we have written for it and refactor them to make them valid again.

 **- Logic depends on conditional statements**
   Some parts of our code depened on conditional statements logic, changing our old code may brake the conditional statements, changing the behaviour of our program, which may lead to bugs which will be hard to find.